pymor/pymor/docs/source/tutorial_projection.rst

 Letting pyMOR do the work
 -------------------------

-So far, we completely built the ROM ourselves.
+So far we completely built the ROM ourselves.
 While this may not have been very complicated after all, you'd expect a model order reduction library to do the work for you and to automatically keep an eye on proper offline/online decomposition.

-In pymor, the heavy lifting is handled by the :meth:`~pymor.algorithms.projection.project` method, which is able to perform a Gelerkin projection, or more general a Petrov-Galerkin projection, of any pyMOR |Operator|.
+In pyMOR, the heavy lifting is handled by the :meth:`~pymor.algorithms.projection.project` method, which is able to perform a Galerkin projection, or more general a Petrov-Galerkin projection, of any pyMOR |Operator|.
 Let's see, how it works:

 .. jupyter-execute::